dfortem/StarkTx/README.md

 ## Backend local development

 * Start the stack with Docker Compose:

+Make sure you have `.env` file in the root of the project.
+If not, create it with the content from `.env.sample` file.

 ```bash
 docker-compose up -d --build